openvinotoolkit/openvino/src/frontends/tensorflow/docs/support_new_op.md

 # How to implement support of a new TensorFlow operation

-The conversion of a TensorFlow operation requires either one pass using [Loaders](../src/op) or two transformation passes using [Loaders](../src/op) and [Internal Transformation](../src/helper_transforms).
-It is often sufficient to use only [Loaders](../src/op) for the conversion.
+TensorFlow conversion into the OpenVINO opset operation requires one pass or two passes:
+* One pass using [Loaders]((../src/op/)) directly transforms TF operation into a sub-graph of OpenVINO opset.
+* Two passes consist of [Loaders](../src/op/) and [Internal Transformations](../src/helper_transforms),
+where the first pass transforms a TF operation into a sub-graph with [Internal Operations](../src/helper_ops), and the second pass avoids internal operations.
 Two transformation passes are used when a TensorFlow operation cannot be mapped into a sub-graph of the OpenVINO opset, and the conversion depends on the succeeding operations in the graph.

+In most cases, it is sufficient to use just one pass for TensorFlow operation conversion.

 ## One transformation pass using Loader